BerkeleyHCI/PolymorphicBlocks/README.md

 ![](https://img.shields.io/github/license/BerkeleyHCI/PolymorphicBlocks.svg)
 ![Python](https://img.shields.io/badge/python-3.9-blue.svg)

+_subcircuit generator library based hardware description language for circuit board design_

-Polymorphic Blocks is an open-source, Python-based [hardware description language (HDL)](https://en.wikipedia.org/wiki/Hardware_description_language) for [printed circuit boards (PCBs)](https://en.wikipedia.org/wiki/Printed_circuit_board).
+Polymorphic Blocks is an open-source, Python-based [hardware description language (HDL)](https://en.wikipedia.org/wiki/Hardware_description_language) for schematic-equivalent design of printed circuit boards (PCBs).
-By making use of programming concepts and capabilities, this project aims to **make circuit design faster and easier through high-level subcircuit library blocks** much like what makes software development so productive and approachable.
+Its library of components provide a high-level abstraction for circuit design while subcircuit generators automate the calculation of fine details.
-Underlying language features enable these libraries to be general across many applications and provide a high degree of design automation.
+Abstract component interfaces enable these libraries to be general across applications and component vendors.

 Many boards have been built with this system, from mechanical keyboard macropads, to battery-powered IoT devices, to a USB source-measure unit.
 Check out the [examples page](examples.md)!